 Add these vegetables with quarter cup (each) chopped green and Kalamata olives.
 You can use any black olives, but these are so flavorful.
 We buy them in bulk and literally just eat them as snacks.
 The kids can’t get enough of them, and the fact that they are pitted makes the whole thing so much more convenient.

 Add half cup mixed oils, quarter cup good red wine vinegar, spices, 3 minced cloves of garlic, and mix together.

-The whole thing almost fit in a half-pint Ball jar.
+The whole thing almost fit in a half-pint Ball jar (using these lids is incredibly convenient).
 I’m not going to lie, I ate the last couple of tablespoons and they were delicious.
 So crunchy and flavorful.
 I put the jar in the fridge overnight waiting for the main event…the muffuletta.

 - 1/4 cup olive oil

 - 1/8 cup finely diced celery onion (I used Bermuda), and fresh bell peppers (I used yellow and red)

 - 1/4 cup each diced black and green olives.
 I used pitted Kalamata olives Chopped

 - 1/2 teaspoon black pepper

 - 1/4 teaspoon cayenne pepper (adjust to taste